0x73746F66/trivialsec-trivialscan-lambda/src/config/pci_dss/3.2.1/requirement_5.2.md

-Make sure all anti-virus mechanisms are working properly
+### Make sure all anti-virus mechanisms are working properly

+Ensure that all anti-virus mechanisms are current, actively running, and capable of generating audit logs.